11 Ways To Get Rid Of Scorpions In Your Home

-Scorpions are members of the class Arachnida and are related to spiders, mites and ticks.
-There are several species of scorpions that live in the South, Southwest and Mexico.
+Scorpions are members of the class Arachnida and are related to spiders, mites, and ticks.
+There are several species of scorpions that live in the South, Southwest, and Mexico.
 They are commonly thought of as desert dwellers, but they also live in the rainforests of Brazil, in British Columbia, Canada and, weirdly, North Carolina.

-Scorpions are carnivores, have been around for hundreds of years and are survivors.
+Scorpions are carnivores, and have been around for hundreds of years and are survivors.
 That’s all good, we just don’t want them surviving in our house.
 Scorpions are nocturnal creatures, so they usually hide during the day and are most active at night.
 They feed primarily on other insects like crickets and cockroaches but they can survive months without food if they have enough water around.

 Keeping scorpions out of your house is the best defense

 Of course, the best way to avoid getting stung by a scorpion in your own house is to prevent them from getting into your house in the first place.
 Prevention is the best option to keep scorpions and all other bugs and pests out of your home and away from you and your family.
 Scorpions get into houses through tiny cracks or holes.
 If you shine a flashlight on the walls of your house and the light gets through, so can a scorpion.
 You should always be on the lookout for cracks or small holes that can provide entryways inside.

 Here are some tips to keep scorpions and other unwanted visitors out of your home:

 - Keep all sides of your home free from debris (leaves, wood piles, brush, etc.) Walk all around your house and clean away anything that can provide a hiding place for scorpions and other pests.
 Use a rake, shovel or broom to keep these areas clean.

 - Keep the areas around your home dry, because moisture attracts scorpions.
 If there are leaks or small puddles around the base of your home, it’s best to get these cleaned up.